Scores Of Homes Razed, One Dead In Australian Bushfires

 Hundreds of firefighters from across Australia have been called in to help.

-Australian Prime Minister Anthony Albanese said he was talking with Canada and the United States for possible extra assistance.
+Australian Prime Minister Anthony Albanese said he was talking with Canada and the US for possible extra assistance.

 Millions have this week sweltered through a heatwave blanketing much of Australia.